Sunday, December 29, 2019

 Piper decks Patterson on his way out, then he and Orton leave Orndorff behind for losing the match.
 When Orndorff comes to Hogan and T don't attack and allow Orndorff to leave.
 That will be Orndorff's face turn, albeit a temporary one.
 All the celebrities converge in the ring as Hogan poses down to end the show.

 OVERALL SHOW THOUGHTS- There's nothing even close to resembling a classic match to be found here, but there's no denying the overall atmosphere and sense that you're watching something special as it unfolds.
 The MSG crowd definitely felt it.
 At a svelte 2 and a quarter hours it doesn't overstay its welcome either.
-It'd take a couple more years for WWF to settle on a definitive formula for it, but Wrestlemania as the center of calendar was here to stay and WWF's '80s boom would only get bigger from here.
-When putting a final grade on this show, you have to do it on a huge historical importance curve above beyond the pure match quality.
+It'd take a couple more years for WWF to settle on a definitive formula for it, but Wrestlemania as the center of the calendar was here to stay and WWF's '80s boom would only get bigger from here.
+When putting a final grade on this show, you have to do it on a huge historical importance curve above and beyond the pure match quality.

 OVERALL SHOW GRADE: C